seckinozulku/Open-Weather/README.md

-# API kullanarak oluşturulmuş her şehir için güncel hava durumu
+# Current weather for each city created using the API